Mads Boe Mikkelsen

-Mads Boe Mikkelsen (born 11 December 1999) is a professional football player who plays for Klaksvíkar Ítróttarfelag.
+Mads Boe Mikkelsen (born 11 December 1999) is a Faroese-Danish professional football player who plays for Klaksvíkar Ítróttarfelag.
 Born in Denmark, he plays for the Faroe Islands national team.

 Career

 Mikkelsen has his football upbringing in Aarhus, AGF where he came to the club at an age of 11 years.
 Mads Mikkelsen started playing football in a small club from the suburb of Aarhus, Kolt-Hasselager.
 Mads Mikkelsen signed his first contract at an age of 16 years, a youth contract lasting three years with Aarhus, AGF.
 After his contract expired he signed a four-year professional deal with Vendsyssel FF.